 I’m a sucker for the autumn.
 Even though Halloween is only tepidly celebrated in France (something I lament year in and out), this is the season that always feels like the *real* new year in Paris.
 People pour back into town following the summer lag, bakeries re-open (thank god), galleries curate the first exhibits of the new season, and a fresh jolt of energy and creative drive seems to hang on the air.
 October is especially nice; November can sometimes prove a bit grim.
-Still, once low season kicks in, prices can be very affordable, making autumn a very attractive option for lower budgets.
+Still, once low season kicks in, prices can be very affordable, making autumn an attractive option for lower budgets.

 A Few Things I Enjoy & Recommend in the Autumn:

 In case you haven’t yet gathered, walking around Paris is my version of the good life (even though I hardly invented that idea ).
 Autumnal strolls never fail to get at my melancholy bone and tickle it in all the right ways.
 Some of my favorite places: the Jardin du Luxembourg and its long lanes of deciduous trees; the Village St. Blaise, a district in the northeast that’s woefully neglected and still resembles a separate little town; and the Bois de Vincennes, the vast park to the east of Paris.

 Wine season: Here’s one way to enjoy autumn in the capital: wine season.
 Bars around Paris serve Beaujolais nouveau, a young, hit-and-miss wine, from oak barrels; part of the fun is finding out of this year’s vintage passes muster or not.